 - Penny stocks can trade on other securities exchanges, most notably in foreign stock markets.

-- Penny stocks usually are tied to younger companies, with low cash reserves and little or no track record.
+- Penny stocks usually represent struggling companies with low cash reserves and no clear path to future success.

 - Penny stocks don’t usually trade frequently, making them less liquid for owners.

 - Penny stocks are highly speculative and are often hard to price accurately.